abinit/abinit/doc/tutorial/dmft_triqs.md

 Indeed, we feel that most of the inconsistencies found in DFT+DMFT results across the literature come from poorly chosen convergence parameters.
-So, always perform proper convergence tests, and redo them for each system you study - there is no one-size-fits-all setup.
+So, always perform proper convergence tests, and redo them for each system you study.

 Alright, let's dive in.
 Start by copying the second input file and running it with ABINIT.
 Feel free to use more CPUs if you have them available: